The Hunger Games (film): Plot

-The nation of Panem is divided into 12 districts, ruled from the Capitol.
-As punishment for a failed revolt, each district is forced to select two tributes, one boy and one girl between the ages of 12 and 18, to fight to the death in the annual Hunger Games until there is only one survivor, and the entire event is televised.
+Panem is a dystopian nation in North America.
+It is divided into twelve districts ruled by the Capitol.
+As punishment for a failed rebellion 74 years before, each district must annually select two tributes, a boy and a girl between the ages of 12 to 18, to fight to the death in the Hunger Games until there is only one survivor.
+The event is televised.

-Sixteen-year-old Katniss Everdeen of District 12 volunteers to take her younger sister Primrose's place in the 74th Hunger Games.
-She and fellow tribute Peeta Mellark are escorted to the Capitol by their chaperone Effie Trinket and mentor Haymitch Abernathy, the Games' only living winner from District 12.
-Haymitch stresses the importance of gaining sponsors, as they can provide potentially life-saving gifts during the Games.
-While training, Katniss observes the "Careers" (Marvel, Glimmer, Cato, and Clove), volunteers from the wealthy Districts 1 and 2 who have trained for the Games from an early age.
-During a televised interview with Caesar Flickerman, Peeta expresses his love for Katniss, which she initially sees as an attempt to attract sponsors; she later learns his admission is genuine.
+Katniss Everdeen lives in District 12 with her younger sister Primrose.
+When Primrose is selected for the 74th Hunger Games, Katniss volunteers to take her place.
+She and her fellow district tribute, Peeta Mellark, are escorted to the Capitol, accompanied by mentor Haymitch Abernathy, the only living victor from their district.
+Haymitch stresses the importance of gaining sponsors, as they can provide resources during the Games.
+During a televised interview, Peeta confesses he loves Katniss, which she initially sees as an attempt to attract sponsors; she later learns his feelings are genuine.